MaximevdHeijden/PNM-RFB-electrode/README.md

       •	Install [Gitkraken](https://www.gitkraken.com/).
 Gitkraken allows you to switch between different versions of OpenPNM.
 In Gitkraken open (select) the installed OpenPNM folder.
 Search for version 3.0.0 and select “Check out this commit”.
 Your editing program will automatically refer to this version.

 4. You can now run the OpenPNM code files.
-It could be that you get errors due to missing software packages, the most common ones are discussed below and the other errors can be solved using Google search:\
+It could be that you get errors due to missing software packages, the most common ones are discussed below:\
       •	You probably need to install the following packages: docrep, chemicals, pyamg, rich, thermo, transforms3d, pypardiso, and lmfit, using pip by entering the following commands in AnacondaPrompt:

             ```